Head-to-head comparison across 6benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Kimi K2.5

 Pick GLM-5 if you want the stronger benchmark profile.
-Kimi K2.5 only becomes the better choice if instruction following is the priority or you need the larger 256K context window.
+Kimi K2.5 only becomes the better choice if instruction following is the priority or you want the cheaper token bill.

 Agentic